Social Icons

 Directed by F. Gary Gray

-The movie was a mild box-office success, but a strong critical one.
-Even after seeing this movie numerous times back in the early 2000s, seeing it now, still had me hung on the screen to the end.
+The movie was a mild box-office success but a strong critical one.
+Even after seeing it numerous times back in the early 2000s, watching it again still had me glued to the screen until the very end.

-This movie stands tall on the list of notable movies directed by Gray, and for me this is my favorite from his list and one of Jackson’s best performances.
+This film stands tall among the notable movies directed by F. Gary Gray, and for me, it’s my favorite from his repertoire.
+It’s also one of Samuel L. Jackson’s best performances, so if you have not seen it, then you have missed a gem.

 0 comments: